How to Encourage Others to Volunteer With You

 Focus on the benefits

-With all of these benefits and your own enthusiasm, you’ll have a great case to inspire any student to want to join the volunteer community.
+With all of these benefits and your own enthusiasm, you’ll have a great chance to inspire any student to want to join the volunteer community.
+Good luck, and thank you for your service!

-Passionate about volunteering?
-Find schools that value your passion with our College Search tool.
+Are you passionate about volunteering?
+Find schools that value and match your passion with our College Search tool.

 Like what you’re reading?